-Jason is the Anthology Barista at the Fictional Café, helping select and publish works that have appeared in our virtual ‘zine in book form.
+Jason is the Editorial Consultant to the Anthology Barista at the Fictional Café, helping select and publish works that have appeared in our virtual ‘zine in book form.
 A professional writer, martial artist, travel addict, and dad whose work has been published across multiple genres and formats, he was co-editor on two previous anthologies, Baby Shoes and Flash!, each of which featured 100 original flash-fiction short stories written by 100 different authors.
 He lives in Oregon.

 Ruby is the Audio Arts Barista at the Fictional Café.
 She became a FC contributor in 2016, followed by FC publishing “Mickie McKinney, Boy Detective,” an audio production she wrote, directed and produced with the cast of Faux Fiction Audio about the adventures of a middle-school, pint-sized gumshoe and his friends.

 Ruby studied Film Production at Chapman University’s Dodge College, taking a minor in Narrative and Dramatic Literature.
 She fell in love with audio shows her senior year.
 Since then, she has enjoyed bringing her cast of 15 talented actor-friends together to create innovative audio versions of fiction and nonfiction books for publishers and individuals alike.
 You can learn more at https://www.fauxfictionaudio.com/

 Simran is the Poetry Barista at the Fictional Café, and would spend all day with her nose in a book if she could.
 She is a senior at Simmons College, majoring in English and French, where she is Co-Editor in Chief of The Simmons Voice.